-5.1.5 Geostatistical Analysis
+5.1.6 Geostatistical Analysis

-This command allows for a geostatistical analysis of sites where transect and anomaly (UXO) data have been collected.
-For a detailed explanation on geostatistical mapping of anomaly density, see Section 7.3.
+This command allows for a geostatistical analysis of sites where data has been collected.
+For a detailed explanation on geostatistical analysis, see Section 7.3.

-Correlate Analytes 5.1.6
+5.1.7 Correlate Analytes

 This VSP module aims to provide the VSP user with correlation methods, graphical displays, and an automated report for datasets with a large number of analytes (variables) to assess if some analytes could be eliminated or measured less frequently to reduce analytical costs.
-Figure 5.6 shows the Correlate Analytes dialog.
+Figure 5.5 shows the Correlate Analytes dialog.